 - Where the admission number for any school is likely to be reached mid category, places will be prioritised within that category by reference to the distance between the home address and the school.
 Highest priority will be given to those living closest to the school measured in a straight line on a horizontal plane (commonly known as measurement, “as the crow flies”).

 - Where any final place at a school is available and two or more pupils are judged to be living equidistant from the school (e.g. in flats), the final place will be allocated by the drawing of lots by officers of the authority.

-- Places will be allocated in accordance with the LA’s co-ordinated admissions schemes for Primary and Secondary schools.
-In assessing preferences, the LA will operate an ‘equal preference’ system, which means that no priority will be given according to the ranking of the preference, except where a potential offer can be made in respect of more than one school.
+- Places will be allocated in accordance with the local authority’s co-ordinated admissions schemes for Primary and Secondary schools.
+In assessing preferences, the local authority will operate an ‘equal preference’ system, which means that no priority will be given according to the ranking of the preference, except where a potential offer can be made in respect of more than one school.
 In that situation, the final offer of a place will be made at the highest ranked of the potential offer schools.

 - Children issued with an Education, Health and Care Plan (EHC) or Statement of Special Educational Needs will gain a place at the school named in the statement as part of that process.

 An in-year application is for children requiring a school place during the academic year, rather than at the usual transfer time to school (for example starting primary school, moving to junior school or moving to secondary school).
 This is also known as a mid phase transition.

 Rotherham’s arrangements for in-year applications to Rotherham schools.